Alexander89/cnc-milling-machine/README.md

-# cnc-milling driver for gcode
+# cnc-milling driver for GCode / MCode

-This little driver runs on a RPi V4 and is connected to a PCB board to control the steppers.
+This little driver runs on a RPi V 3B+ and is connected to a PCB board to control the steppers.

-Until now, a gamepad is required to move the head around and select and start programs
+Until now, a gamepad is required to move the head around and select and start programs.

+A Web UI is available on http://<pi>:1506

 ## RPi connector Board

 Eagle drawings and cam files are available in the folder `PCB` (TODO).
 Reach me out, I still have some PCBs on stock.
 (4x V1 bank, 1x V1 assembled and tested, 1x V2 blank)

 ### Rev1